-Figure 25 shows the contribution to CO2 emission savings for the Cardiff city region by the implementation of cost effective measures for the high and low fossil fuel cost scenarios.
-CO2 emissions by end user for the Cardiff City Region in 2010 were 4114kt [43, 44].
+Figure 23 and Figure 24 shows the contribution to CO2 emission savings for the Welsh local authorities, and the overall reduction target by the implementation of cost effective measures for the high and low fossil fuel cost scenarios.
+CO2 emissions by end user for the Welsh local authorities in 2010 were 7520kt [43, 44].
 Comparison at the end user level is more appropriate than reviewing emissions at source, because the savings examined include emissions from the consumption of electricity.
 Additionally, emissions from the consumption of electricity in the residential sector have been included in the reduction targets set by the Welsh Government [45].
-The savings from the measures modelled in the high fuel cost case study amount to 8.5% of domestic emissions at end user level for the region, while the savings for individual local authorities range between 7.1% for Merthyr and 10.6% for The Vale of Glamorgan.
+The savings from the measures modelled in the high fuel cost case study amount to 8.8% of domestic emissions at end user level for the region, while the savings for individual local authorities range between 5.5% Flintshire and 10.6% for The Vale of Glamorgan.
 The potential reduction in annual emissions amounts to about a quarter of the policy target set for the domestic sector.
-The overall reduction potential is lower in the low fuel cost scenario, at 6.3% of the 2010 emission levels; a reduction which is disproportional to the much lower cost of the measures implemented.
+The overall reduction potential is lower in the low fuel cost scenario, at 5.7% of the 2010 emission levels; a reduction which is disproportional to the much lower cost of the measures implemented.
 This reflects the fact that measures which are easy and very cost effective to implement are put in to practice in both scenarios.
-Cost increases provide incentives for further measures which are not as cost effective, so after a certain threshold the incremental reductions in CO2 emissions come at a much higher cost.
+Cost increases provide incentives for further measures which are not as cost effective, so after a certain threshold the incremental reductions in $CO_2$ emissions come at a much higher cost.